ClearLakeStudio/LakeRunner/Assets/prefabs/Logan/BrainBlastBar.md

 # Brain Blast Bar

-Inherits from the AttributeItem class, which inherits from the Item class
+Inherits from the InventoryItem class, which inherits from the Item class.
+Can be placed in a scene as an item that is meant to be picked up by a "Hero" character.
+Can be stored in an inventory or be used immediately on pickup.

 ## Public Fields: